Authentic Lessons for 21st Century Learning

 Extend

-Students collect data from an indoor plant investigation to use as further evidence of the impact of environment on plant growth.
+Students collect data from an indoor plant investigation to use as further evidence regarding the impact of the environment on plant growth.

 Evaluate